AdguardTeam/AdguardKnowledgeBase/09.browser-extensions/02.installation/docs.en.md

 Click the button _Yandex Browser settings_ in the right-top part of the browser's window and then choose _Extensions_ item in drop-down menu.

 ![](Yandex_01_EN.png)
-Scroll the page down and move _Adguard_ switch in _Content blocking_ area to the right.
+Scroll the page down and move _AdGuard_ switch in _Content blocking_ area to the right.

 ![](Yandex_02_EN.png)